MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 You can select additional symbol options in **Tools** > **Options** > **Debugging** > **General** (or **Debug** > **Options** > **General**):

-- **Load DLL exports (native only)**
+- **Load dll exports (Native only)**

-  Loads DLL export tables.
+  Loads DLL export tables for C/C++.
+For details, see [DLL export tables](#use-dumpbin-exports).
 Reading DLL export information involves some overhead, so loading export tables is turned off by default.
-To see the symbols available in the export table of a DLL, use [dumpbin /exports](#use-dumpbin-exports) in a C/C++ build command line.
+You can also use `dumpbin /exports` in a C/C++ build command line.

 - **Enable address level debugging** and **Show disassembly if source not available**